 The settings for this option are Enabled or Disabled.
-This option sets the status of USWC (Uncacheable, Speculatable, Write-Combined) posted writes.
+This option sets the status of USWC (Uncacheable, Speculative, Write-Combining) posted writes and is used to combine several partial writes to the frame buffer into a single write in order to reduce the data bus traffic.
 Set to Enabled to enable USWC posted writes to I/O. Set to Disabled to disable USWC posted writes to I/O.